 An energy audit is a great way for a business to cut costs and boost productivity.
-Find out about what’s involved in an energy audit HERE and subscribe to our bi-monthly energy e-news HERE.
+Find out what’s involved in an energy audit HERE and subscribe to our bi-monthly energy e-news HERE.

 If you have any energy efficiency related questions for the team get in touch at email@example.com.

-The Energy Savers Plus Extension Program is delivered in by the Queensland Farmers Federation with support and funding from the Queensland Department of Energy and Public Works.
+The Energy Savers Plus Extension Program is delivered by the Queensland Farmers Federation with support and funding from the Queensland Department of Energy and Public Works.